Rates of convergence to the local time of Oscillating and Skew Brownian Motions: Rates of convergence to the local time

+\begin{remark}[About results for drifted OSBM] Let us consider a drifted OBM solution of an SDE with drift coefficient given, for instance, by a bounded function $b$ of the process itself.
+Then, Proposition~\ref{prop:lmt:2:OSBM} and Theorem~\ref{th:gen:jacod} hold - with the same quantities and constants - for the drifted OBM.
+This follows by the same arguments in~\cite[Section~2.4]{j1}; to summarize, it suffices to prove the result on bounded time intervals $[0,t]$ (see the beginning of the proof if Theorem~\ref{th:gen:jacod}) and apply Girsanov's transform to pass from the driftless case to the drifted one.
+Since the drift is bounded, the Radon-Nikodym derivative is integrable.
+Then, by a dominated convergence argument, stable convergence holds for the drifted process.
+The result for drifted OBM implies the one for drifted OSBM by a simple space transform as a consequence of Section~\ref{sec:interplay}. \end{remark}

-\begin{remark} If $\beta=0$ we recover the known result for Brownian motion: e.g.~\cite{borodin86,borodin89} and a special case of the already cited \cite[Theorem~1.2]{j2}.
-The expression for the constant $K_f$ we propose is slightly more explicit. \end{remark}
+\begin{remark} If $\beta=0$ and $\sigma\equiv 1$ we recover the known result for BM: e.g.~\cite{borodin86,borodin89} and a special case of the already cited \cite[Theorem~1.2]{j1}.
+The expression for the constant $K_f^X$ we propose is slightly more explicit. \end{remark}